| 14602 NE Fourth Plain

 |

-Music plays a critical role in the process of wiring
+| Music Enhances Intelligence Music plays a critical role in the process of wiring

+the brain from the first days of life.
 One study showed that high school students who sang or played

 an instrument scored 52 points higher on the SAT than those

+who did not.
 Don Campbell says that its important that children

 actively participate in music and not just listen to music.
+When young children sing, chant, and participate in rhythmic

 play they can increase their vocabulary immensely.
 Making